DL-DRL: A double-level deep reinforcement learning approach for large-scale task scheduling of multi-UAV: Related Work

-DRL which combines the advantages of DL and RL is wildly utilized in multiple domains, including games, robotics, speech recognition, and natural language processing \cite{guptaDeepReinforcementLearning2021} due to its powerful learning capability,.
-As DRL can learn a decision-making policy via the interaction with the environment, researchers have recently applied it to solve COP \cite{zhaoTwoPhaseNeuralCombinatorial2020, wangHierarchicalReinforcementLearning2021}, which avoids the manual design of heuristic rules.
-Bello et al. \cite{belloNeuralCombinatorialOptimization2017} constructed a DRL model based on pointer networks (PtrNet) \cite{vinyalsPointerNetworks2015} to solve the TSP, which breaks through the barriers of DRL to solve COP.
-To improve the performance of PtrNet-based DRL, Ma et al. \cite{maCombinatorialOptimizationGraph2019a} proposed a graph pointer network that combines the graph neural network and PtrNet for better task feature extraction.
-In addition, Kool et al. \cite{koolATTENTIONLEARNSOLVE2019a} proposed the AM method based on the Transformer architecture \cite{vaswaniAttentionAllYou2017} to solve multi-type COP, which performs better than a wide range of learning-based and conventional baselines.
-Xu et al. \cite{xuReinforcementLearningMultiple2021} developed the AM to efficiently solve VRPs by a multiple relational attention mechanism.
-These DRL methods have a good performance and a short computation time in solving COP, while the training process becomes unstable in large-scale situations due to the huge decision space \cite{maHierarchicalReinforcementLearning2021}.
+DRL which takes the advantages of both DL and RL is wildly investigated across various areas like games, robotics, speech recognition, and natural language processing \cite{guptaDeepReinforcementLearning2021} due to its powerful learning capability.
+As DRL can automatically learn a decision-making policy via the interaction with the environment, it has been recently applied to solve COPs \cite{luo2021real, wangHierarchicalReinforcementLearning2021}, which learns the rules from a large number of problem instances rather than manually designing them.
+Bello et al. \cite{belloNeuralCombinatorialOptimization2017} presented a DRL model based on pointer networks (PtrNet) \cite{vinyalsPointerNetworks2015} to solve the TSP, which inspired many subsequent works for DRL to solve COPs.
+To improve the performance of PtrNet-based DRL, Ma et al. \cite{maCombinatorialOptimizationGraph2019a} proposed a graph pointer network that integrates the graph neural network and PtrNet for better feature extraction.
+In addition, Kool et al. \cite{koolATTENTIONLEARNSOLVE2019a} proposed the AM (Attention Model) method based on the Transformer architecture \cite{vaswaniAttentionAllYou2017} to solve a variety of COPs, which outperforms a wide range of learning-based and conventional baselines.
+Xu et al. \cite{xuReinforcementLearningMultiple2022} improved the AM to solve VRPs more efficiently by incorporating a multiple relational attention mechanism.
+These DRL methods exhibit strong performance and reasonable computation efficiency for solving COPs, whereas the training becomes unstable or even out of reach for large-scale problems due to the huge decision space \cite{maHierarchicalReinforcementLearning2021}.